timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 [^1]: (J) However, this binary ontology does risk reducing the tarot's symbolic richness to a series of on/off switches, losing sight of more subtle shades of significance.
 As Greer cautions (and Jodorowsky echoes), a purely mechanical negation risks generating interpretations that are overly machinic or pessimistic.
 The program may need to incorporate additional heuristics to maintain a balanced perspective.
 [^2]: (J) Deliberately ridiculous examples; need to figure out a proper enum grammar.
+[^3]: (J) This is better, I think.
+Less ethically dubious, in terms of accidentally harvesting loads of sensitive user data.
+A way of honouring the querent's autonomy and self-sovereignty, even as they are just one object among many (lol).